-- Keep Their Mind Stimulated: One of the best things you can do for the person living with dementia is to keep them mentally active. - · Continue to involve them in conversations - · Include them in family dinners and events - · Chat with them about their hobbies and interests - Take the time to find activities they enjoy (a game of cards, watching a television show, or going for a relaxing walk); focus on enjoyment, not achievement - · Reduce your expectations - · Avoid the urge to correct any misplaced words or memory errors - · Play their favorite music - Simplify Their Daily Tasks: Look for ways to reduce the demands on your loved one. - · Offer to manage their household finances - Set up a meal delivery service so they don't need to cook or shop for groceries - · Hire a housekeeper to do daily chores - Maintain Some Routine: People with dementia tend to do best when they follow a predictable routine. - · Try to set a daily schedule and stick to it - · Eat meals at the same time every day - · Go for daily walks - Minimize disruptions to their schedule
+- Keep Their Mind Stimulated: One of the best things you can do for the person living with dementia is to keep them mentally active. - Continue to involve them in conversations - Include them in family dinners and events - Chat with them about their hobbies and interests. - Take the time to find activities they enjoy (a game of cards, watching a television show, or going for a relaxing walk); focus on enjoyment, not achievement - Reduce your expectations - Avoid the urge to correct any misplaced words or memory errors - Play their favorite music - Try a robotic pet to help reduce feelings of isolation and loneliness - Simplify Their Daily Tasks: Look for ways to reduce the demands on your loved one. - Offer to manage their household finances - Set up a meal delivery service so they don't need to cook or shop for groceries - Hire a housekeeper to do daily chores - Maintain Some Routine: People with dementia tend to do best when they follow a predictable routine. - Try to set a daily schedule and stick to it - Eat meals at the same time every day - Perform daily physical activity such as walking, riding a stationary bike, or gardening. - Minimize disruptions to their schedule